Adlestrop railway station: The site today

 The station building was demolished soon after closure in 1966.
 A station seat and one of the two station nameboards were rescued and were subsequently moved to a bus shelter in the village.
 The other nameboard was also rescued and given to the alma mater of Edward Thomas, Lincoln College, Oxford, and subsequently destroyed.
 Trains on the Cotswold Line pass the station site in the Evenlode Valley, where all evidence of its existence has vanished.
 The stationmaster's house is now a private residence, while the former goods yard is a vehicle dump.

 "Adlestrop" poem

 Despite the station's demise, it is better-known today than many small stations still open as a result of the short poem "Adlestrop" by Edward Thomas, written in 1914, which recounts the moment in June that year when the train on which the poet was a passenger stopped at Adlestrop.
-Thomas's field note books show that the stop was made at 12.45 which corresponds to a scheduled down stopping service, not an unscheduled stop by an express as described in the poem.
+Thomas's field note books show that the stop was made at 12.45 which corresponds to a scheduled down stopping service.
 Other elements in the poem are based on stops by the same train at Campden and Colwall.
 A bench bearing a plaque with the poem engraved on it was transferred to a bus shelter in the village.